Advertiser Disclosure

 Image Credit: James Willamor via Flickr (license)

 Snorkeling is popular among tourists who wish to explore the beach’s reef up close, but you don’t even have to go in the water to enjoy yourself while you’re here.
-You can take a relaxing walk or a jog on the sand and enjoy the cinematic views of the glittering water and swaying palm trees.
+You can take a relaxing walk or a jog on the sand and enjoy the almost cinematic views of the glittering water and swaying palm trees.
 Or you can just unwind and enjoy the sound of the waves.

-If you’re looking for a little luxury, you can find that here as well.
+If you’re looking for a little luxury, you can find that here, as well.
 There are multiple resorts, such as Kimpton Seafire Resort + Spa, that line this part of the coast, and have amenities that range from world-class dining to private pool areas.

 The 19 Best Beaches in the Lesser Antilles

-1. Anse Chastanet Beach, Saint Lucia
+1. Anse Chastanet Beach, St. Lucia

 Anse Chastanet Beach